opendocsg/opendoc-supreme-court-judgements/2019_SGHC_48/report.md

 19     The petitioners made five arguments in this criminal revision.

 20     First, they argued that the Magistrate erred as a matter of law when she decided to admit and consider the Annex and Addendum, seeing as both were filed out of time.
-Their position was that s 370 of the CPC imposed a long-stop one-year deadline, or, as they more colourfully put it, a one-year “guillotine”.[\[note: 22\]](#Ftn_22)
+Their position was that s 370 of the CPC imposed a long-stop one-year deadline, or, as they more colourfully put it, a one-year “guillotine”.[^22]

-21     Second, they argued that the Magistrate erred when she failed to immediately order the release of the seized property even though she was not satisfied that the prosecution had demonstrated a sufficient basis for their continued seizure.[\[note: 23\]](#Ftn_23) Instead, she had surrendered her judgment and pre-judged the matter in favour of the prosecution by repeatedly asking the prosecution for “a way forward”.[\[note: 24\]](#Ftn_24)
+21     Second, they argued that the Magistrate erred when she failed to immediately order the release of the seized property even though she was not satisfied that the prosecution had demonstrated a sufficient basis for their continued seizure.[^23] Instead, she had surrendered her judgment and pre-judged the matter in favour of the prosecution by repeatedly asking the prosecution for “a way forward”.[^24]

-22     Third, the petitioners argued that Magistrate erred when she held that the prosecution was entitled to attend before the court on an _ex parte_ basis.[\[note: 25\]](#Ftn_25) There was no room for the prosecution to be heard on an _ex parte_ basis once the _inter partes_ hearing had commenced, because the procedure for s 370 hearings set out by the Court of Appeal in _Mustafa Ahunbay v Public Prosecutor_ (“_Mustafa Ahunbay_”) contemplated _ex parte_ hearings being allowed _only_ if they took place before the _inter partes_ hearing.[\[note: 26\]](#Ftn_26)
+22     Third, the petitioners argued that Magistrate erred when she held that the prosecution was entitled to attend before the court on an _ex parte_ basis.[^25] There was no room for the prosecution to be heard on an _ex parte_ basis once the _inter partes_ hearing had commenced, because the procedure for s 370 hearings set out by the Court of Appeal in _Mustafa Ahunbay v Public Prosecutor_ (“_Mustafa Ahunbay_”) contemplated _ex parte_ hearings being allowed _only_ if they took place before the _inter partes_ hearing.[^26]

-23     Fourth, they argued that the Magistrate’s decision was tainted by apparent bias.[\[note: 27\]](#Ftn_27) In essence, it was submitted that the Magistrate displayed apparent bias or prejudgment when she refused to order the release of the seized property even though she was not satisfied that the amended s 370 Report taken together with the Annex and Addendum provided a sufficient basis for continued seizure of the property.
+23     Fourth, they argued that the Magistrate’s decision was tainted by apparent bias.[^27] In essence, it was submitted that the Magistrate displayed apparent bias or prejudgment when she refused to order the release of the seized property even though she was not satisfied that the amended s 370 Report taken together with the Annex and Addendum provided a sufficient basis for continued seizure of the property.
 The petitioners also argued that the circumstances in which the Annex was placed before the Magistrate were suggestive of apparent bias, because it had been put forward pursuant to queries made by the Magistrate in advance of the 19 July hearing itself, and the prosecution had initially refused to make those queries available to the petitioners, although they ultimately did so after this Court asked for the queries to be disclosed (see \[33\]–\[36\] below).

 24     Fifth, the petitioners invited the High Court to step into the shoes of the Magistrate and substantively determine whether the CAD should be allowed to retain the seized property.
 The petitioners submitted that this Court should only look at the s 370 Report in doing so, and should find that the report was too bare to support the continued retention of the property.
 Even if this Court also considered the Report with the Annex and Addendum, however, it was the petitioners’ case that those three documents collectively would still be insufficient to support the continued retention of the property.